rohanmahy/mahy-lamps-im-keyusage/draft-ietf-lamps-im-keyusage.md

 Instant Messaging (IM) systems using the Messaging Layer Security (MLS)
 {{?RFC9420}} protocol can incorporate per-client identity certificate credentials.
 The subjectAltName of these certificates can be an IM URI or XMPP URI, for example.

-Since IM clients could be very numerous, operators are reticent to issue certificates for these users that might accidentally be used to validate a TLS connection because it has the KeyPurposeId `id-kp-serverAuth` or `id-kp-clientAuth`.
+Organizations may be unwilling to issue certificates for Instant Message client using a general KeyPurposeId such as `id-kp-serverAuth` or `id-kp-clientAuth`, because of the risk that such certificates could be abused in a cross-protocol attack.

 An explanation of MLS credentials as they apply to Instant Messaging is described in {{?I-D.barnes-mimi-identity-arch}}.
 These credentials are